Corruption in Iraq: Anti-corruption governmental entities

-Recent scandals
+Recent scandals and accusations of corruption

-In October 2022, the Federal Commission of Integrity announced it started an investigation on a theft of 3.7 trillion Iraqi dinars ($2.5 billion).
+In October 2022, the Federal Commission of Integrity announced it started an investigation into a theft of 3.7 trillion Iraqi dinars ($2.5 billion).
 Those funds were allegedly stolen from the Tax Authority account.
 According to several publications based on the declaration of the Iraqi Finance Ministry, the money was reportedly transferred from the account of a governmental agency held by the Rafidain Bank to 5 companies in 2021 and 2022.

-Later in November 2022, the Prime Minister Al-Sudani announced that Iraq recovered a part of the money stolen.
-According to him, one of the businessmen involved in the scandal Nour Zouhair Jassem, who admitted received a part of the funds, gave back around 125 million dollars.
+Later in November 2022, Prime Minister Al-Sudani announced that Iraq recovered a part of the money stolen.
+According to him, one of the businessmen involved in the scandal Nour Zouhair Jassem, who admitted receiving a part of the funds, gave back around US$125 million.

+In November 2024, Iraq's anti-corruption agency began an inquiry after an audio recording emerged, allegedly showing prime ministerial aide Abdel Karim Al-Faisal accepting a bribe.
+Al-Faisal has denied the claim.